favetfortibus/django4-jenkins/README.rst

 Reporters
 ---------

-Here is the reporters prebuild with django-jenkins
+Here is the reporters prebuild with django4-jenkins

 - ``django_jenkins.tasks.run_pylint``